MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-directquery-about.md

 ---
 title: Using DirectQuery in Power BI
-description: Understand using DirectQuery with Power BI
+description: Understand using DirectQuery with Power BI and best practices for how and when to use DirectQuery or other options
 author: davidiseminger
 ms.reviewer: ''

 ms.service: powerbi
 ms.subservice: powerbi-desktop
 ms.topic: conceptual
-ms.date: 08/19/2019
+ms.date: 01/10/2020
 ms.author: davidi

 LocalizationGroup: Connect to data